mikehearn/nodejvm/README.md

 NodeJS 10 that swaps out V8 for this enhanced JVM.
 In this way you can fuse together NodeJS and the JVM, allowing apps to smoothly access both worlds simultaneously.

-# TODO

-- Gradle plugin?
-- Windows support when GraalVM has caught up.
-- Figure out lambda issue
-- Can node_modules directories be packaged as JARs?

 # Running polyglot programs

 Build with Gradle: `gradle build`